TheOnlyBeardedBeast/MailQ/readme.md

 A mail queue microservice for sending templated emails over SMTP with GRPC connection layer

+## Templates

+MailQ uses MJML in combination with Mustache to render emails.
+MJML templates are prerendered and cached in memory.
+The subjects only use Mustache for templating.

+Both the email and the subject accepts a Dictionary (list of key value pairs where both values are strings).
+You should use the same keys in your data as in you template.

+The `.proto` contract describes the functionality enough, if you have any question feel free to create an issue.

 ## ENV variables
 - SMTP_PORT: required, represents the port number of the SMTP service
 - SMTP_HOST: required, represents the SMTP host